CattyCorner: The Whimsy Of Wand Toys For Cats

 @cinnimini_and_basilyboy/Instagram

 Let’s consider lizards, shall we?
 The stop and start of these flashy green treasures can drive a cat batty.
 And they can slip out of clutched paws so fast.
-Gone before we can scrabble to get them back.
+They are gone before we can scrabble to get them back.
 I offer a head tip to the kitties that can catch lizards every time, that’s some serious paw skills.

 @hotel_purrville/Instagram